locwa/Website-Project/README.md

 ## Overview

 A sample website design about a satellite internet service provider.
-This website is created for the Chingu Voyage 49.
+This website is created for the Chingu Voyage 49 and as a final project for a class.

 Live Link: https://locwa.github.io/Website-Project/